Some of the numbers presented in this website may not be the most recent available

 The region was then absorbed into the Grand Duchy of Lithuania in 1250, merging with Poland in 1386 and eventually forming the Polish–Lithuanian Commonwealth in 1569.
 This union ended in 1795 and Belarus was acquired by Russia.

-The region declared independence at the end of World War I when occupied by Germany but was immediately divided by its neighbours, losing half of its land to Poland with the Russian part forming the Socialist Soviet Republic of Byelorussia in 1922.
+The region declared independence at the end of World War I after being occupied by Germany.
+It was divided by its neighbours, losing half of its land to Poland with the Russian part forming the Socialist Soviet Republic of Byelorussia in 1922.

 Land-locked Belarus is relatively flat and contains large areas of marshes and forests.
 The highest point is Dzyarzhynskaya Hara at just 345m with an average elevation of 160m.